How to Enable External Partners with DAM

 - Clients who need access to time-based assets, i.e. social ads for a month-long campaign,

-- Or simply sharing media-kits with collections of logos and other brand assets with partners to use across various channels.
+- Or simply sharing media kits with collections of logos and other brand assets with partners to use across various channels.

-It is very important to consider how you will collaborate with your external users to ensure their highest level of involvement (regardless of what that looks like to them) and being able to provide any or all necessary accommodation.
+It is very important to consider how you will collaborate with your external users to ensure their highest level of involvement (regardless of what that looks like to them) and be able to provide any or all necessary accommodation.

 Features to Help